etc5523-2021/blog-Lennon-Liu-417/README.md

 This assessment is due Fri Sep 17 2021 11.55PM AEST.

-My selected country is [FILL].
+My selected country is [South Africa].

-The relevant blog post for this assessment is in [FILL].html
+The relevant blog post for this assessment is in [covid-19-in-south africa].html

 - [ ] Selected a new country
 - [ ] Data Story 1